Advice

 The Bowl Itself

 This one surprised me.
-Some dogs don’t like the taste or smell of their bowl.
-Plastic bowls can leach chemicals and develop scratches that harbor bacteria — even after washing.
+Some dogs genuinely don’t like the taste or smell of their bowl.
+Plastic bowls can leach chemicals and develop scratches that harbor bacteria even after washing.
 Stainless steel or ceramic bowls are better options.
-And some dogs are genuinely bothered by the metallic sound of their tags clinking against a steel bowl.
-I watched my friend’s border collie avoid her water bowl for a week before they figured out the noise was spooking her.
+And some dogs are bothered by the metallic sound of their tags clinking against a steel bowl.
+I watched my friend’s border collie refuse her water bowl for a solid week before they figured out the noise was spooking her.
+Swapped to a ceramic bowl and the problem vanished overnight.

 Would you want to drink a glass of water that’s been sitting on your counter since yesterday morning?
-Dogs have about 1,700 taste buds (compared to our 9,000), but they can absolutely tell the difference between fresh and stale water.
-Bacteria starts multiplying the moment water sits in a bowl, and on a warm day, it can get funky fast.
+Dogs have about 1,700 taste buds (compared to our 9,000), but they can absolutely tell the difference between fresh and stale.
+Bacteria starts multiplying the moment water sits in a bowl, and on a warm day, it gets funky fast.

-If the water bowl is in a high-traffic area, a nervous dog might avoid it.
-If it’s too close to their food, some dogs won’t touch it — wolves in the wild don’t eat and drink in the same spot, and that instinct hasn’t fully disappeared.
-If you’ve got a multi-dog household, a submissive dog might not drink if the bowl is in another dog’s “territory.”
+Where you put the bowl matters too.
+High-traffic area?
+A nervous dog might avoid it entirely.
+Too close to their food?
+Some dogs won’t touch it (wolves in the wild don’t eat and drink in the same spot, and that instinct lingers).
+Multi-dog household?
+Your submissive dog might not drink if the bowl is in another dog’s “territory.”

 Health Issues

 Sometimes low water intake signals something medical.
 Dental pain makes drinking uncomfortable.
-Nausea from GI problems kills thirst.
-Certain medications can affect how thirsty a dog feels.
+Nausea kills thirst.
+Certain medications mess with how thirsty a dog feels.
 If your dog’s water intake drops suddenly and none of the environmental fixes work, get to a vet.
 Don’t guess with this one.

 10 Practical Ways to Get Your Dog Drinking More

 Here’s what’s actually worked for me and what I’ve seen work for dozens of dog owners I know.
-Not everything will work for every dog — try a few and see what sticks.
+Not everything will work for every dog, so try a few and see what sticks.

 1. Get a Pet Water Fountain

-This was the single biggest game-changer for Benny.
-Dogs are naturally drawn to moving water — it’s an instinct thing, since flowing water in the wild is generally safer than stagnant pools.
-I picked up a PetSafe Drinkwell fountain for about $35, and his water intake nearly doubled within the first week.
+Benny went from barely touching his bowl to emptying it twice a day after I bought a fountain.
+Dogs are naturally drawn to moving water (flowing water in the wild is generally safer than stagnant pools).
+I picked up a PetSafe Drinkwell for about $35, and his intake nearly doubled within the first week.

-The constant filtration also keeps the water cleaner and cooler.
-Just make sure you actually replace the filters on schedule.
+The constant filtration keeps the water cleaner and cooler.
+Just actually replace the filters on schedule.
 A dirty fountain is worse than a clean bowl.
+I’ll admit I forgot for about three months once and the filter was so disgusting I nearly threw the whole unit away.

 2. Add Flavor to the Water

-A splash of low-sodium chicken broth or bone broth in the water bowl works wonders.
-I’m talking a tablespoon or two — you’re flavoring, not making soup.
+A splash of low-sodium chicken broth or bone broth in the water bowl will have most dogs lapping it up within minutes.
+I’m talking a tablespoon or two, you’re flavoring, not making soup.
 You can also freeze broth into ice cubes and drop a couple in their regular water.

 Important: avoid broths with onion or garlic, which are toxic to dogs.
 Read the label every time, because brands change their recipes.
-I like to make my own bone broth in big batches and freeze it specifically for this purpose.
+I make my own bone broth in big batches and freeze it specifically for this.

 3. Switch to a Different Bowl

 Try different materials and see if your dog has a preference.
 Some dogs love ceramic.
 Others prefer stainless steel.
-A few of mine over the years have only wanted to drink from a wide, shallow bowl — I think the whisker fatigue thing that cats get might affect some dogs too, especially smaller breeds.
+A few of mine over the years have only wanted to drink from a wide, shallow bowl.
+I think the whisker sensitivity thing that cats get might affect some dogs too, especially smaller breeds.

 Put bowls in several locations around your house and yard.
 I’ve got three inside and two outside.
-The idea is that your dog should never have to go far to find water.
-This is especially important for older dogs with mobility issues or puppies who get distracted and forget where the bowl is.
+Your dog should never have to go far to find water, especially important for older dogs with mobility issues or puppies who get distracted and wander off mid-drink (Benny used to do this thing where he’d start drinking, hear literally anything, and sprint away with water dripping everywhere.
+He still does it, actually.
+Seventy pounds of golden retriever skidding across wet kitchen tile is not as funny as it sounds.
+Okay, it’s pretty funny).

 Some dogs go absolutely nuts for ice cubes.
 Benny treats them like the world’s best snack.
 They’re hydrating, zero calories, and keep dogs entertained for a few minutes.
-You can level this up by freezing small treats inside ice cubes or making frozen broth cubes.
+You can freeze small treats inside ice cubes or make frozen broth cubes.

-Fair warning though — if your dog is a gulper who tries to swallow ice cubes whole, stick with crushed ice or small chips.
+If your dog is a gulper who tries to swallow ice cubes whole, stick with crushed ice.
 You don’t want a choking situation.

 Watermelon is 92% water and most dogs love it.
-Cucumber is another great option — low calorie and super hydrating.
-Blueberries, strawberries, and seedless apple slices all add moisture too.
+Cucumber is another great option.
+Blueberries, strawberries, seedless apple slices all add moisture too.

-Just stay away from grapes and raisins (toxic), and remove all seeds and pits.
+Stay away from grapes and raisins (toxic), and remove all seeds and pits.
 I keep a container of cut watermelon cubes in the fridge during summer specifically as dog treats.
+Benny gets a few pieces after his evening walk and honestly gets more excited about watermelon than actual dog treats at this point.
+He’s a weird dog.

 Offer water immediately after walks, play sessions, or training.
 Dogs are more receptive to drinking when they’re warm and panting.
 I carry a collapsible silicone bowl (the Ruffwear one has lasted me three years) on every walk longer than 20 minutes.